17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 By air

 Calgary is served by Calgary International Airport (YYC).
 It’s located about 17 kilometres northeast of the downtown core.
 The airport is a major hub for both Air Canada and WestJet.
-It’s also serviced by several other major international airlines and smaller local ones.
+We can also find plenty of flights here by several other major international airlines and smaller local ones.

 By road